 Honest and frequent communication between the teacher candidate, mentor, and supervisor is the best assurance that the field experience assignment will be a successful one.
 However, even in the best of situations, problems can arise.
 If the teacher candidate, mentor, or supervisor encounters or suspects a problem, we encourage them to address concerns directly with the party involved.
 If this strategy proves unsuccessful, please contact the Content Coordinator.
 Our program policy is to hold a problem-solving meeting, facilitated by the Content Coordinator, to discuss and resolve the situation.
 If the problem persists, the Content Coordinator will then investigate the situation, converse with all concerned parties, and work out an agreement that addresses the concerns.
 If an agreement cannot be reached, the Content Coordinator may recommend that the placement or supervisor assignment be changed.
-This decision will then be communicated to all parties and a new placement for the teacher candidate will be found and/or a new supervisor will be assigned.
+Placement or supervisor changes are rare, but will be explored if circumstances warrant.